|Fred Rogers photo by Robert Lerner|

 I also love the amount of silence in the show (ironically, the new documentary still plays music over the discussion of Fred's use of silence!).
 Even though I'm a musician, I often like to just have quiet ambient sounds and silence when I'm done teaching or practicing.
 I don't need or want constant active stimulation.

 Fred also presents music as a tool we can all use for communication, enjoyment, mood and time regulation, memory, and more… Music is not just for performing in concert for others.
 Everyone can and should make their own music for their own purposes.
 Fred Rogers and Mister Rogers' Neighborhood provide a model toward which we can all aspire.
 I want to keep that in mind every day as a parent, teacher, and citizen in whatever vibrations I put out in the world.

 P.S.
 I've not yet found anything else comparable to Mister Rogers' Neighborhood to share with my son.
-We might try Sesame Street — it has some fast-paced animations and isn't as transparent about what's real and what's pretend, but I've heard that the 1970's episodes are still quite good (whereas the newer ones are worse in all sorts of ways).
+We might try Sesame Street — it has some fast-paced animations and isn't as transparent about what's real and what's pretend, but I've heard that the 1970's episodes are still quite good (less so for newer ones).
 Even many newer documentaries have overly-fast cuts, though there's lots of good stuff in that space, notably anything from David Attenborough (especially when written by him, not just narrated — David is as thoughtful as Fred; he's totally the Fred Rogers of nature documentarians, only with a much much much higher budget).
 I'd be happy to hear from anyone who understands all these issues and has other recommendations for healthy media options.